Committing a mistake is fine as long as we learn from it and don’t repeat the same mistake again.

 However, Enthu.AI can help you easily configure the system to capture those call moments.

-8. Get into argue with a potential customer
+13. Get into an argument with a potential customer

 And when you try to correct them, you get into an argument.